Hygienically Clean - What Is It

 – Allows a minimal amount of bacteria to remain after textiles are laundered

-TRSA also offers a Hygienically Clean – Healthcare certification and will develop a Hygienically Clean – Food Service standard.
-To earn these laundries must meet the baseline qualifications for the Hygienically Clean designation and specialized criteria for these additional designations described on their webpages on this site.
+TRSA also offers a Hygienically Clean Healthcare certification and a Hygienically Clean Food Service standard.
+To earn these, laundries must meet the baseline qualifications for the Hygienically Clean designation and specialized criteria for these additional designations.

 Required Quality Control Documentation

 A laundry is not required to use particular processes, chemicals or BMPs to achieve certification—whatever tactics management feels are necessary can be used to achieve TRSA’s Minimum Performance Specifications as measured by bacteriological testing.
 But BMPs must be documented in a written quality control manual.

 To approve laundries for Hygienically Clean certification, TRSA inspects them to review their documentation and observe their BMP deployment.
 After this initial on-site inspection, facilities are examined on a 3-year basis.
 Bacteriological testing begins with one evaluation in each of the first three months the laundry is certified, then one every six months.